 Tankless units do not store hot water.
 They create it when needed, which saves energy and money because the energy expended to sustain the temperature isn’t wasted.

-Tankless water heaters provide endless hot water, which is great for commercial heating due to efficiency and the reduction of utility bills.
+Tankless water heaters provide endless hot water, which is great for commercial heating due to its efficiency and the reduction of utility bills.